Our Commitment To Your Privacy

 When you visit our website or request a service from us, we may collect personal information such as your name, employing entity and title or position, skills and qualifications, contact details such as telephone number and postal or email address, and any other information relating to you which you may provide.
 In some cases, we may collect sensitive information about you (including health information) if it is relevant to the services that we provide to you or to others.

-If you become a contractor/worker for Finite, you will be required to provide additional personal and financial information, such as date of birth, bank details, Tax File Number (Australia) or IRD Number (NZ) etc for the purpose of processing and administering payments to/for you.
+If you become a contractor/worker for the Finite Group, you will be required to provide additional personal and financial information, such as date of birth, bank details, Tax File Number (Australia) or IRD Number (NZ) etc for the purpose of processing and administering payments to/for you.
 This information is generally held in a secure system to which access is limited.

 We may collect personal information from you in a variety of ways including (without limitation) when you complete forms, questionnaires and surveys; when you enter information into our website or through cookie collection; and when we speak to you on the phone or in person.